“The first law of leadership is that people do what people see.” –John Maxwell

 When we do life—be it marriage, finances, business, parenting, or leadership—we become like those we watch.

-The role models we have (and the friends we keep) have a powerful effect on our behavior.
+The role models we have (and the friends we keep) have a powerful influence on our behavior.

 Remember, people do what people see.